Receivers for low-bandwidth optical (through-the-air) communications

 The two center pictures in Figure 5 show the enclosure, constructed of double-sided copper-clad circuit board material, containing the as-built version 3.02 circuit.
 It should be noted that all signal and power leads are passed into and out of the enclosure through solder-type feedthrough capacitors in order to avoid the ingress of RF energy.
 A careful observer will also note that in the center of the enclosure, set back from the hole, one can see the photodiode and Q1, the JFET: Note that the photodiode-to-gate connection is done in midair to avoid any possible leakage paths that might occur on circuit board material.
 Also, the photodiode is set back from the hole by several millimeters to permit the enclosure itself to provide some shielding of the photodiode from any e-field energy that might be present.
 Finally, note that the top of the inside of the enclosure is painted black to minimize reflections from off-axis light sources that might affect the sensitivity of the receiver.

 As mentioned before, this circuit is less-susceptible to the effects of stray AC and RF fields than either the VK7MJ or the Version 2.02 circuit for one simple reason: The most sensitive junction (that of the JFET's gate and photodiode) has nothing else connected to it.
 In the case of the other circuits, a feedback resistor is connected at this most-sensitive junction and will more-readily pick up any stray fields that may be present.
-Despite its relative immunity, it is still quite sensitive to AC fields, so one should still employ good construction practices when building this circuit.
+Despite its relative immunity, it is still quite sensitive to AC fields so one should still employ good ("VHF-style") construction practices when building this circuit.

 Thoughts on further performance enhancements: